 Teacher Professional Development Sector, Ministry of Education Malaysia

-Recognising the importance of this sector, the Ministry of Education has placed the Teacher Education Division (TED), Aminuddin Baki Institute (IAB), The School Inspectorate and Quality Assurance Division, and the Malaysian Institute of Teacher Education under its perview and responsibility.
+Recognising the importance of this sector, the Ministry of Education has placed the Teacher Education Division (TED), Aminuddin Baki Institute (IAB), the School Inspectorate and Quality Assurance Division, and the Malaysian Institute of Teacher Education under its purview and responsibility.
 This sector plans, manages and implements teacher professional development activities throughout the nation with the purpose of providing and achieving quality education.

-The functions of this sector is further enhanced and strengthened by the upgrading of Teacher Training Colleges to Malaysian Institutes of Teacher Education in 2008 with a degree awarding status.
-Revisions were made to the 1996 Education Act which was passed in Parliament on 4 December 2008 which enable the Malaysian Institutes of Teacher Education to award diplomas and degrees in teacher education.
-Previously, Malaysian Teacher Training Colleges could only award certificates in education [Section 44, Section 49(c), (e) and (g)].
-These institutes focus on the preparation and training of pre-service and in-service teachers for both primary and secondary education.
-Creating opportunities for teachers to continue professional development in a systematic and regular manner and a passion for life long learning will inevitably improve teacher qualifications and standards.
+The function of this sector was enhanced and strengthened by the upgrading of Teacher Training Colleges to Institutes of Teacher Education in 2008.
+An amendment was made to the 1996 Education Act which was passed in Parliament on 4 December 2008 that enabled the Institutes of Teacher Education to award diplomas and degrees in teacher education.

 Functions of TPDS